mashupbots/socko/README.md

 ## Background
 We are currently working on a HTML5 style app called MashupBots.

-We wanted a lightweight Scala web server that can serve static files and support a RESTful API to our business logic implemented in Akka.
+We wanted an open source, lightweight and embeddable Scala web server that can serve static files and support a RESTful API to our business logic implemented in Akka.

 We do not need a web application framework: server side templating, caching, session management, etc.